bgamari/ghc-wiki-import/plugins/type-checker.md

 - At the moment there is not a very clear relationship between plugins and [hooks](ghc/hooks).
 It might be nice to unify the two approaches, but they have quite different design goals.

+## Applications

+Known plugins:

+- [
+  type-nat-solver](https://github.com/yav/type-nat-solver) is a plugin for solving numeric constraints using an SMT solver

+- [
+  uom-plugin](https://github.com/adamgundry/uom-plugin) is an implementation of units of measure that uses a typechecker plugin to implement the equational theory of abelian groups

+Other possible applications:

+- making particular type families [injective](injective-type-families) (cf. [\#6018](https://gitlab.staging.haskell.org/ghc/ghc/issues/6018))

+- adding functional dependency style behaviour to particular typeclasses

+- eta-expansion of type-level products ([\#7259](https://gitlab.staging.haskell.org/ghc/ghc/issues/7259))

+Feel free to extend these lists.

 ## Reactions from community